Mortdecai: All the Tea in China (1978)

 A historical prequel about one of Charlie's Dutch ancestors, Karli Mortdecai Van Cleef.
 Partly inspired by The China Clippers by Basil Lubbock.

 The Great Mortdecai Moustache Mystery (1999)

 Unfinished due to Bonfiglioli's death, the book was completed by Craig Brown.
 Another international chase climaxes in a showdown in Buckinghamshire.

 Publication

 The first three novels were collected as The Mortdecai Trilogy.
 The book was published by Black Spring Press in 1991.

 Bonfiglioli's second wife Margaret Bonfiglioli wrote and compiled a posthumous anthology of works and anecdotes, called The Mortdecai ABC (ISBN 0-670-91084-8 UK: Penguin / Viking, 2001).
-Three of the Mortdecai titles are also featured in Fish Who Answer the Telephone, a compendium of bizarre books & titles.
+Three of the Mortdecai titles are also featured in Fish Who Answer the Telephone, a compendium of bizarre books and titles.

 Film adaptation

-The book was adapted into a feature film by Lionsgate, with Johnny Depp in the title role.
+Don't Point That Thing at Me was adapted into a feature film by Lionsgate, with Johnny Depp in the title role.
 David Koepp directed the film on a script by Eric Aronson.
 The film was released on 23 January 2015, but was a critical and commercial failure.